knjcode/kaggle-seti-2021/overview.md

   - RandomResizedCrop (scale=[0.8,1.0], ratio=[0.75,1.333])

-### Refine, Pseudo Labeling and TTA

-I refined the model by adding pseudo labeled 5,000 images each of positive and negative data with high confidence from new test set.
+### Stage2

+Refine stage1 models and generate submission with TTA

+I refined the model with lighter data augmentation than stage1 for 10epochs.

 - 10epochs DDP AMP
 - Focal Loss (gamma=0.5)